ubuntu/ubuntu-project-docs/docs/reference/exception-google-compute-engine-oslogin-Updates.rst

-This document describes the policy for updating the gce-compute-image-packages package in a stable, supported distro (including LTS releases).
+This document describes the policy for updating the gce-compute-image-packages package to new upstream versions in a stable, supported distro (including LTS releases).
+This is an exception to the standard SRU process.

 compute-image-packages is provided by Google for installation within guests that run on Google Compute Engine.
 It is a collection of tools